-The Summer School is located at the Università della Svizzera Italiana (USI), Lugano Campus (in walking distance to the city center of Lugano)
+The Summer School is located at the Università della Svizzera Italiana (USI), Lugano Campus (in walking distance from the city center).

 The Summer School runs for two consecutive weeks, preceded by optional two-day preparatory workshops taught on Friday and Saturday, before the first week of regular workshops.
 During each of the two weeks of the Summer School, there will be several full-time parallel workshops on both quantitative and qualitative methods.
 [Click here for the workshop programme].

 Each regular workshop runs from Monday through Friday (from 8 h 30 through 18 h), an average effective teaching time of 7½ to 8 hours per day, i.e. a total of up to 35-40 hours for each workshop.

 All workshops will be oriented towards practical applications and spend roughly half of their time on applied work and exercises (many workshops will make heavy use of computer software); there will be ample time to discuss and try to solve problems related to your personal research with the instructors and fellow participants.
 Participants are encouraged to work on their own data and research problems to get the most out of the Summer School experience.

 Instructors are renowned specialists and experienced teachers in their respective fields.

 Register by filling-in the on-line registration form (this is the only form of registration).
 Registration is conditional until you have paid the invoice (within three weeks of reception).
 If you applied for the reduced (student) fee a recommendation letter/copy of an official document stating your student status is required to make your registration final.
 Registration is on a first-come first-serve basis.